xR4YM0ND/Aged/Known_Bugs.md

 ## Datapack
 - Change polymorph position (asked on their dc)
 - doubled fishing rod use in levelz (stamina & farming)
+- no texture ontop / onbottom of book shelfs (cause of modernfix 3.6.0)

 *****
 ## Others